| | | | | | |

 Listed below are some of the top-most interesting rides both for kids and adults:

-• Hogwarts Express: With a Park-to-Park admission ticket you can board the Hogwarts Express at King’s Cross Station in London at Universal Studios Florida and travel to Hogsmeade Station in Universal’s Islands of Adventure™, or the other way around.
-Additional restrictions apply.
+• Hogwarts Express (Both Parks): With a Park-to-Park admission ticket, you can board the Hogwarts Express at King’s Cross Station in London (Universal Studios Florida) and travel to Hogsmeade Station (Universal Islands of Adventure), or vice versa.
+The ride features a different interactive story depending on which direction you travel!

 The sign of Hogsmeade and the people enjoying it.